 Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: • Kidney disease education services to teach kidney care and help members make informed decisions about their care.
 For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime 20% coinsurance for Medicare-covered kidney disease education services.
-A referral may be required. • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) 20% coinsurance for Medicare-covered outpatient renal dialysis treatments.
+A referral may be required . • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) 20% coinsurance for Medicare-covered outpatient renal dialysis treatments.
 A referral may be required. • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) See "Inpatient Hospital Care" for cost shares applicable to inpatient dialysis treatments. • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) 20% coinsurance for Medicare-covered self-dialysis training.
-A referral may be required. • Home dialysis equipment and supplies 20% coinsurance for Medicare-covered home dialysis equipment.
+A referral may be required . • Home dialysis equipment and supplies 20% coinsurance for Medicare-covered home dialysis equipment.
 Prior Authorization may be required .
 20% coinsurance for Medicare-covered dialysis supplies.
 Prior Authorization may be required . • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) 20% coinsurance for Medicare-covered home support services.
-A referral may be required.
+A referral may be required .
 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."

-Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Service es that are covered for you What you must pay when you get these services (For a d I nursing facility (SNF) care efinition of "skilled nursing facility care," see Chapter 12 of klet.
 Skilled nursing facilities are sometimes called "SNFs.")
-For Medicare-covered admissions, per benefit period: \$0 copay per day, for days 1 to 20 and \$150 copay per day, for days 21 to 100 for Medicare-covered skilled nursing facility care.
-You pay all costs for each day after day 100.
-Up to 100 days per benefit period of confinement and skilled care services in SNF or alternate setting are covered services when such services meet the Plan's and Medicare coverage guidelines.
-No prior hospital stay is required.
-The 100-day per benefit period includes SNF days received through the Plan, Original Medicare or any other Medicare Advantage Organization during the benefit period.
-Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
-Blood - including storage and administration.
+For Medicare-covered admissions, per benefit period: \$0 copay per day, for days 1 to 20 and \$184 copay per day, for days 21 to 100 for Medicare-covered skilled nursing facility care.
+You pay all costs for each day after day 100. services services hospital SNF day Medicar 00 days per benefit period of confinement and skilled care in SNF or alternate setting are covered services when such meet the Plan's and Medicare coverage guidelines.
+No prior stay is required.
+The 100-day per benefit period includes ys received through the Plan, Original Medicare or any other re Advantage Organization during the benefit period.
+A referral may be required.
+Prior Authorization may be required. l services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy i Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) v ł Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Vse of appliances such as wheelchairs ordinarily provided by A referral may be required.
-Prior Authorization may be required.
-SNFsPhysician/Practitioner services
+All other components of blood are covered beginning with the first pint used. •] Medical and surgical supplies ordinarily provided by SNFs •] Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs •] Physician/Practitioner services